-So, what’s going to happen in a few years time when you are unable to reach anyone through your social media channels organically, because the Facebooks, Instagrams and YouTubes of the world have compressed your feed’s visibility, to the point that the necessity to spend money on posts will become the norm?
-Well, that day is fast approaching and if you’re not already adapting your strategy, you’re being left behind.
+So, what’s going to happen in a few years time when you are unable to reach anyone through your social media channels organically?
+The Facebooks, Instagrams and YouTubes of the world will have compressed your feed’s visibility, to the point that the necessity to spend money on posts will become the norm.
+This reality is fast approaching.
+And, if you’re not already adapting your strategy, you’re being left behind.

 There’s one thing that has worked since humans first started trading, which will also work 1000 years from now: writing down your purchasers information, and paying close attention.

-I’m not talking about reaching for your nearest ink-quill and parchment, but I am talking about owning your own ability to communicate with the people who have expressed interest in trading with you.
+I’m not talking about reaching for your nearest ink-quill and parchment.
+I am talking about owning your own ability to communicate with the people who have expressed interest in trading with you.
 It’s strange when you think about it.
-Not only is this painfully obvious for the development of any trading relationship, but today there are some fantastic tools that make this even easier.
+This is painfully obvious for the development of any trading relationship.
+Today there are some fantastic tools that make this even easier.
 These tools are incredibly powerful for recording, organising and measuring the information and history of your customers and clients, yet SO MANY small to medium businesses are not doing this one simple thing.

 My two minutes are nearly up, so let me tell you that if you don’t have one yet, you need a list of your clients: a simple database or even better, a Customer Relationship Manager (CRM).
 This is just a fancy way of describing a database that measures things about a client’s history and their affinity to purchase from you, while recording their information in one place.

 There are three main reasons why I believe this is vital.